dragoonDorise/pegasus-android-metadata/README.md

 ## Android - Pegasus metadata pack

-This guide will help you make it as easy as possible to use your Android Handheld with the Pegasus Frontend, in my opinion it's one of the best Frontend Emulators out there.

-The bad thing about Pegasus is that you need to do a lot of tinkering and configuration, This pack tries to make the experience as plug & play as possible so you don't have to tinker with config files.
+This guide will help you install, configure [Pegasus Frontend](https://pegasus-frontend.org) and scrap your roms artwork on your Android Handheld.

 Table of contents:

-- **Pegasus Metadata to launch the emulators**
+- **Pegasus Metadata**
 - **Retroarch configuration**
 - **Installing this pack**
 - **Some Tips**